dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 1. The negative must be generally perceived as a negative; and
 2. Shift swiftly to the positive

 ## 16. The Law of Singularity

 > "In each situation, only one move will produce substantial results."

 Trying harder is not the secret of marketing success.
+The only thing that works in marketing is the single, bold stroke.

+Successful generals study the battleground and look for that one bold stroke that is least expected by the enemy ("*the line of least expectation*")

+Most often there is only one place where your competitor is vulnerable; that place should be the focal point of all your marketing efforts.

 ## 17. The Lwa of Unpredictability